-A Board Assurance Framework has been introduced in the last year and a risk register is maintained at the College level which is reviewed at each meeting of the Audit Committee.
+A Board Assurance Framework is in use and a risk register is maintained at the College level which is reviewed at each meeting of the Audit Committee.
 The risk register identifies the key risks, the likelihood of those risks occurring, their potential impact on the College and the actions being taken to reduce and mitigate the risks.
 Risks are prioritised using a consistent scoring system.